AI For Active Roof Leak Calls

 Water dripping, ceiling stain spreading, attic moisture, missing shingles, storm exposure, or a homeowner asking whether someone can tarp the roof today.

-Outcome: Capture urgency and route the call without giving ladder or roof-walking instructions.
+Outcome: Capture urgency without giving ladder or roof-walking instructions.

 Storm, hail, wind, and tree-impact calls